 The minor is intended to be completed over two winter sessions.
 Enrolment in this program is strictly limited.

-At the time of application, students must be eligible to enter third-year in the Faculty of Science the following September and have an average of at least 68% in each of the previous two years.
+At the time of application, students must be eligible to enter second-year in the Faculty of Science the following September and have an average of at least 60% in all previous sessions.
 Meeting the stated requirements does not guarantee admission into the program.
-An application form may be obtained from the Science Information Centre or from the Faculty.
+An application form may be obtained from the Science Information Centre or from the Faculty of Science website.
 The completed form must be returned no later than May 15.

 Applicants must have successfully completed one of MATH 100, 102, 104, 120, 180, 184, or Science One and both ECON 310 and 311 (or 101 and 102).
 The program will consist of COMM 329(3), COMM 457(3), COMM 465(3), COMM 473(3), COMM 493(3), and one of COMM 398(3) or COMM 458(3) for a total of 18 credits.